blockchainsllc/in3-docs/docs/api-c.md

 #### G_SRESET

-This is the amount for an SSTORE operation when the storage value’s zeroness remains unchanged or is set to zero.
+This is the amount for an SSTORE operation when the storage value's zeroness remains unchanged or is set to zero.

 ```c
 #define G_SRESET 5000